 Linear.
 The recommended direction is from Fort William to Inverness so as to have the prevailing south-westerly wind at your back.

 The Great Glen Canoe Trail is for canoeists and kayakers following the Caledonian Canal and the lochs of the Great Glen.
-All paddlers are asked to register their trip in advance, to receive an information pack including safety notes and advice of any closures.
+All paddlers are asked to register their trip in advance.

 The trail is Scotland’s first dedicated long distance canoe trail.
 It was launched in 2012 with dedicated facilities such as low-level pontoons, Trailblazer rest sites and a website and guidebook.
 The route includes 29 locks which must be portaged around, and takes most paddlers about 3 days in a kayak or about 5 days in a Canadian canoe.
 The Caledonian Canal is shared with boats of all sizes, ranging from small dinghies to large passenger vessels.
 The Great Glen Way runs beside the Great Glen Canoe Trail for long sections, so visitors to the Great Glen can combine boat, boot and bike.

 - a unique opportunity to paddle from the Atlantic to the North Sea